U.S. Citizenship Preparation Program

 Course Information

-Classes consist of 10-week long sessions that are held four times per year in January, April, July and October.
+Students attend classes twice a week; each class is two hours in length.
+The 10-week class sessions begin in January, April, July and October.
 Classes are offered Monday through Thursday, with flexible options to attend in the morning, afternoon or evening.
-Program participants must apply for the course in person at our Wyandotte County, Kansas, Family Support Center (WyCo FSC) .
+Program participants may apply for the course in person at the Wyandotte County, Kansas, Family Support Center (WyCo FSC) or at South Branch Library, an affiliate of the Kansas City Public Library.
+Or, they may call 913-391-0256 and complete an application over the phone.
+Prior to attending the course, participants are required to attend a two-day screening/assessment session to determine their English reading, writing and comprehension levels.

 Once a demonstrated competence of the material is exhibited, students are referred to La Luz Immigration Clinic.
 Clinic staff assist students in completing the N-400 application which is sent to the USCIS for processing.
+The legal assistance is provided at no cost to the student.
 The N-400 application fee and USCIS exam is paid for by the student, but clinic staff can identify when students are eligible for reduced application fees.

 Program Requirements: